mattbat/cookbook/_recipes/pulled-pork.md

 6. Return pan to smoker and cook until the pork shoulder reaches an internal temperature of 205ºF and is probe tender.

 7. Allow the pork to rest and then shred.
 Add additional seasoning to pulled pork as desired.
+Reserve the juices from the pan and add a little at a time to help moisten the pork.
+Save the remaining juices in a jar and add to the pork when reheating leftovers.

 ## Notes
 - The time required can vary from shoulder to shoulder.
 Estimate at least 1 hour per pound of meat.
 Start early enough to give a couple of hours of margin before the desired eating time.